Ever worked in the UK? Here’s your step-by-step to buying yourself a UK state pension alongside your Irish one – and on the cheap

 The cost of topping up your UK pension depends on whether you have to pay class 2 (non-resident) or class 3 (resident) contributions, with HM Revenue & Customs (HMRC) determining which category you are in.

-But even if you buy years at the more expensive rate, you would have made your money back if you lived for 3.5 years after you retired, compared to about six months by buying at class 2 rates,
+But even if you buy years at the more expensive rate, you would have made your money back if you lived for 3.5 years after you retired, compared to less than six months by buying at class 2 rates,

 How to apply